idaman-id/goseidon/README.md

 A1.
 No, and for overflow problem system is gonna mark negative size as zero

+---

+Q2.
+Prefer one line code or positive case in the end of code?

 ## 👀 Known Issues

 No issues right now

 ## 💪 Todo
-1. Make all code work again after refactor
-2. `mongodb` database implementation + test
-3. `mysql` database implementation + test
+1. `mysql` database implementation + test
+2. `Built In` Support (using other `instance` of go-seidon)
+3. `AWS S3` Support
 4. Refactor storage.SaveFile using os Write (remove fasthttp dependency)
 5. Enhancment storage.SaveFile using date foldering
 6. Implement translation on service layer